Justin-Bytes-Code/Justin-Bytes-Code/README.md

 ## 😺 Nice to Meet you! 😺

-I'm Justin Perez a Computer Science student with a concentration in game programming and development, currently pursuing a dual degree in programming/design and computer science!
+I'm Justin Perez a Dual major student in Computer science with a conceneration in Software Engineering and Game Programming and Developemnt.

 I’m currently in the process of uploading years of work onto my GitHub, so I appreciate your patience as it comes together.